 Published By Faith Stewart at September 25th, 2018

 The rise of remote workers is slowly reaching a crest.
 Virtual offices are becoming more and more common.
+What is a virtual office?
 What exactly a virtual office is can vary from business to business and worker to worker.
 One thing is constant however, it is not a physical location you go to daily.

 There is no cubicle waiting for the remote worker at their place of business.
 In fact, wherever that worker lands for the day can be their cubicle.
 The world is your office when you work remotely.